Common Threads Woven Through Community

 This exhibition includes topics of integrating sustainability, creativity, and traditional hand-crafted wisdom of the ages.
 These events are designed for you to leave feeling deeply inspired to become part of a continuing impulse of considerable change.

-Dawn will be joined by Jeremy Hurst who has 13 years’ experience as a classroom teacher and 13 years’ experience in business.
+Jeremy Hurst has 13 years’ experience as a classroom teacher and 13 years’ experience in business.
 Most recently he’s been working in his sharing economy start-up business.
 He manages his own Eco B&B here in Perth Hills and recently has been active in promoting Save Perth Hills.
 Jeremy has a passion for environmental sustainability and applies this to his work wherever possible.

 Start: 7:00pm (arrive from 6:45pm)

 Includes: Endless cups of warming organic teas and coffee